|Hiker Safety Tips|

 * Lightning is always an issue during the summer months.
 Start your hike early in the day, and plan to get below tree line or to a shelter before a storm strikes.
 If caught above tree line, get away from summits and isolated trees and rocks.
 Find shelter if possible but avoid small cave entrances and overhangs.
 Crouch down on the balls of your feet.
 When horseback riding, dismount and tie horses securely.
 For more information on lightning while hiking, please click here.

-* Learn First Aid and carry a kit.
+* Learn First Aid and carry a first aid kit.
 Know what to do in case of an emergency.
 First aid training will teach you how to react and deal with specific types of injuries.

 * Know where you can get medical care.
 Ask a Ranger if need be.
 Knowing where the nearest hospital or clinic is located prior to an accident could save someone's life.